KReusen/revolut-to-ynab/README.md

 Duplicate transactions will be ignored.
 Uses serverless architecture with AWS Lambda, Simple Email Service (SES) and Simple Storage Service (S3), all virtually for free.

+It helps to have some experience with AWS, Terraform, and Python to deploy this project.
+This project works well for me so I decided to share it with the world in case it helps someone else too, be it with their journey with Revolut, YNAB, or AWS.

 ## How to Use

 1. Download a statement from Revolut in Excel format